18 Purau Avenue, Diamond Harbour

 Extent of List Entry

-Extent includes the land described as Lot 4 DP 304811 (CT 19080), Canterbury Land District and the building known as Stoddart Cottage thereon.
+Extent includes the land described as Lot 4 DP 304811 (RT 19080), Canterbury Land District and the building known as Stoddart Cottage thereon.

 Located directly opposite 15-17 Purau Avenue, DIAMOND HARBOUR

 GPS coordinates: E1579120 N5169586 (taken 13 April 2015, in front of cottage)